Diworsification or Diversification?

-In fact, Warren Buffett himself promotes the use of index funds among “average investors” that have no means to analyse and pick up single stocks properly (23 seconds Video interview).
+In fact, Warren Buffett himself promotes index funds among “average investors” who have no means to analyse and pick up single stocks properly (23 seconds Video interview).

 As a matter of fact, Warren Buffett criticises diversification and Modern Portfolio Theory only if embraced and implemented by professional investors whose job should be to outperform the market.
-(Video: the case against diversification, by Buffett and Munger).
+(Video: Diworsification.
+The case against diversification, by Buffett and Munger).

 F) Survival is key.
 Risk is something to be protected against, and diversification is the answer.
 But in so doing, diversification seizes surprising opportunities elsewhere.
 (Against the Gods.
 Peter Bernstein).